nikomatsakis/babysteps/drafts/boats-interview.md

 For one thing, there were a lot of unresolved questions about just what features this global executor should support.
-But for another, the main goal here is to enable libraries to write "executor independent" code, but it's not clera how many libraries spawn tasks **anyway** -- that's usually done more at the application level.
+But for another, the main goal here is to enable libraries to write "executor independent" code, but it's not clear how many libraries spawn tasks **anyway** -- that's usually done more at the application level.
 Libraries tend to instead return a future and let the application do the spawning (interestingly, one place this doesn't